 The concept of the BMI is due to one Adolphe Quetelet - a Belgian astronomer, mathematician, statistician and sociologist and his work on "social physics" between 1830 to 1850.
 The modern term "body mass index" (BMI) was coined in a paper published in the July 1972 edition of the Journal of Chronic Diseases by Ancel Keys et al.., in which it was argued that what was defined as BMI was "...if not fully satisfactory, at least as good as any other relative weight index as an indicator of relative obesity" .
 In general, BMI is useful when applied to adults, but may be ill-suited when used for young children or even teenagers where the waist to hip ratio and body fat estimates may be more informative.

 The importance and usefulness of the index and hence any Body Mass Index calculator is in its curvilinear relationship to all-cause mortality.
 The bigger your calculated BMI is, the greater the risk for cardiovascular complications like hypertension, type II diabetes, some types of cancer, renal disease, degenerative arthritis, gallstones, all of which have links to excessive weight relative to one's height .
 See below for a list of BMI categories (classifications).

 The Body Mass Index formula is simple:

 BMI (kg/m2) = weight (kg) / height2 (m)

-Of course, in our online BMI calculator you can enter imperial metrics in feet in inches as well as pounds for weight - it does the conversions for you.
+Of course, in our online BMI calculator you can enter either SI units or imperial metrics in feet in inches as well as pounds for weight - it does the conversions for you.
 Weight is referred to as "mass" in medical literature, while height is often called "stature".

 How to calculate your Body Mass Index?